What Investors Need to Know About Opportunity Zones

 - Investors do not need to place 100 percent of the proceeds of an asset sale into the QOF investment to qualify.
 Only the capital gain portion of the asset sale, or any fractional portion of the sale, can be invested.
 For example: an asset is sold for $10 million with a basis of $2 million.
 The $8 million gain would be eligible to receive the tax benefits of a QOF investment.

 - Most QOFs will have minimum investment amounts of $100,000 to $1 million, but there is no maximum.

 - Cash placed in a QOF will not receive the tax-free gain status if held for 10 years.
 Invested funds must come from a capital gain from the sale of an asset to receive the tax deferral and tax benefits of the QOZ investment.

 - A taxpayer uses Form 8949 to makes an election to defer capital gains in a QOF investment.

 - An investor may make a QOF investment as late as June 2027 and still get a 10-year step-up in basis treatment.

 - Investors who have realized capital gains as early as January 2018 may still qualify for QOZ investment if it was a pass-through entity (i.e., LLC, LLP, S corporation).

 How we can help

 QOZ investments join CLA’s growing array of alternative investments that can diversify your portfolio and (potentially) bring higher returns.
 Our business and individual tax planning professionals and wealth advisors are immersed in the real estate field, the investment market, tax reform, and the industries where our clients do businesses.
-Once we understand your goals, we can help you make a difference in your community while realizing the benefits of the Opportunity Zone program.
+Once we understand your goals, we can help you make a difference in your community.
+Whatever road leads you to Opportunity Zones, CLA is right there with you.